ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 In addition to indicating which tab is active, navigation tabs must also separately indicate which tab has keyboard focus.
 I.e. you can arrow through tabs without activating those tabs, and there must be a visual indication of which tab has keyboard focus.
 We will indicate the focused tab with a double underline similar to what the existing tab control shows when keyboard focused, but it will be two thin lines when focusing a non-selected tab.
 When focusing the selected tab, the two thin underlines will overlap the thicker underline indicating selection, so we end up with a visual that is consistent with our existing tab control.

+I expect we will be able to share most of the same CSS with the standard tab/tabs controls, but it is difficult to know for sure without actually attempting the implementation.

 ---

 ## Implementation